 There are so many ways you can continue building upon your experience at WKU and beyond!

 We invite you to apply to serve as an official representative of the Office of Study Abroad and Global Learning in the role of Study Abroad Ambassador, Peer Advisor, or Exchange Student Mentor.
 The SAGL Student Representative Program is way for you to help other WKU students have the same kind of amazing international experience as you had.
 Applications are reviewed each spring semester for the following academic year.
 See SAGL website for more details.

-Submit your photos, videos and writing pieces to our study abroad contests for a chance to win a cash prize!
+Submit your photos to our study abroad contests for a chance to win a cash prize!
 See SAGL website for guidelines.

 By completing a total of 24 credit hours of coursework with substantial international content (many of which are general education and major requirements) and 6 hours of modern language on top of your study abroad experience, you can add an “Emphasis in Global Studies” to your transcript upon graduation.